VW shows confidence in electric future with higher margin goal | Business

 Volkswagen raised its long-term profitability target on Tuesday in a sign of the German automaker's growing confidence in managing the shift to electric and self-driving vehicles.
 Presenting its strategy until 2030, Europe's largest carmaker also said it expected half of its global vehicle sales to be battery-powered by that date - joining rivals in setting ambitious goals to move on from the era of combustion engines.

-"We set ourselves a strategic target to become global market leader in electric vehicles - and we are well on track.
-Now we are setting parameters," Chief Executive Herbert Diess said.
-After reporting blow-out first-half earnings last week, Volkswagen said it expected the strong performance of its existing business to help fund 150 billion euros ($178 billion) of investments by 2025 in areas such as batteries and software.
+"We set ourselves a strategic target to become the global market leader in electric vehicles - and we are well on track.
+Now we are setting parameters," said Chief Executive Herbert Diess, whose contract was extended last week until 2025.
+After reporting blow-out first-half earnings, Volkswagen said it expected the strong performance of its existing business to help fund 150 billion euros ($178 billion) of investments by 2025 in areas such as batteries and software.

+It added the synergies between technologies and brands, which span budget Seats and Skodas to upmarket Audis and Porsches, also gave it the confidence to increase its target for operating return on sales for 2025 to 8-9% from 7-8%.
+Volkswagen fleshed out plans to build six large battery factories in Europe by 2030, choosing China's Going High-Tech as a partner for its planned Salzgitter factory in Germany and looking at Spain as a location for another plant.

+The plans mark the latest step by the world's second-largest carmaker after Toyota to reinvent itself following a 2015 scandal over rigged emissions tests for diesel engines that has so far cost it more than 32 billion euros.
+Announced via trailers and management tweets last week, the strategy day tried to recreate the success of Volkswagen's Power Day in March, which caused its shares to surge and briefly made it Germany's most valuable firm.

 Volkswagen said last month it would stop selling gas-guzzlers in Europe by 2035 and somewhat later in China and the United States as part of its shift towards EVs. ($1 = 0.8442 euros)